Alibabade/color_transfer_MKL/README.md

 # color_transfer_MKL
-This is implemented for the color transfer using Monge-Kantorovitch Linear in Torch/Lua with GPU mode
+This is torch implemented for the color transfer using Monge-Kantorovitch Linear with GPU mode

 	This package contains one script to run color mapping algorithm as described in